YvonneBeirneFitzGerald/Project-Design-Help-Files-Template/docs/Template -Checklist - Creating Software Documentation.md

 - Check that the Github pages are now https
 - Once GitHub Pages are now Https update main website
 - To Read me add next step which is create a document template for cleaning and preping data
+- Remove their repo from my repo list

 CREATE BLOG POST